-23. SEGMENT REPORTING
+24. SEGMENT REPORTING

-The Chief Operating Decision Maker, Chief Executive Officer of the Group, reviews the business as one operating segment being the extraction and production of gas.
+The Chief Operating Decision Maker being the Chief Executive Officer of the Group, reviews the business as one operating segment being the extraction and production of gas.
 Hence, no separate segment information has been furnished herewith.

-All of the non-current assets other than financial instruments and deferred tax assets (there are no employment benefit assets and rights arising under insurance contracts) are located in India and amounted to US\$ 562,442,840 (previous year: US\$ 483,800,698).
+All of the non-current assets other than financial instruments and deferred tax assets (there are no employment benefit assets and rights arising under insurance contracts) are located in India and amounted to US\$ 639,863,055 (previous year: US\$ 562,442,840).

-The Group has a product natural gas and its by product condensate.
+The Group has a product natural gas and its by-product i.e. condensate.
 The natural gas is supplied to a single customer, GAIL, in a single geographical segment, being India.
 Sale of by product is not significant to be classified as separate reportable segment.

-24. COMMITMENTS AND CONTINGENCIES
+25. COMMITMENTS AND CONTINGENCIES

-The Group has no contingent liability as at 31 March 2016 (previous year Nil).
+The Group has no contingent liabilities as at 31 March 2017 (previous year Nil).

-The Group has no commitments as at 31 March 2016 (previous year Nil).
+The Group has no commitments as at 31 March 2017 (previous year Nil).

-25. ACCOUNTING ESTIMATES AND JUDGEMENTS
+26. ACCOUNTING ESTIMATES AND JUDGEMENTS